Housing Information Classes

 Topics covered:

-• What is affordable housing
+• What affordable housing is available

 • Using NYC Housing Connect to find affordable housing